harveytriana/TspApproach/README.md

 | Dart         | 35.0            |
 | Python       | 157.7 ?         |

+Of course, the calculated times can vary slightly if you run on another machine, however, the ratio should be practically constant.

 ## Conclusions

 While C# is at a little disadvantage in extreme performance, the margin is not great.
 It takes into account that it was programmed with objects, and that it is not optimized with unusual things in C# like pointers.
 Long live C#.
 On the other hand, Rust with vectors outperforms GO, but not by much.
 However, Rust, using a predefined matrix, outperforms the others by a significant margin, except C++.

+About Fortran, it is still an experiment, the file was compiled with *gfortran MinGW-W64 8.1.0*, it is possible that there is a better compiler option; the result is certainly unexpected.

 The study continues.